Sparks-Creative-Limited/docpad-plugin-formmail/README.md

 ### Setup

-Configure the path to intercept on your server and athe email details for sending out form data in the docpad configuration file:
+Configure the path to be intercepted on your server and the email details for sending out form data in the DocPad configuration file:

 ```coffeescript